Actuarial-Control-Cycle-T1-2024/group-page-showcase-wallaby-consulting/README.md

 ---

 ## 5. Risk & Risk Mitigation Strategies
 Wallaby Consulting has referred to several Risk Categorisation and Definition (RCD) Tools (Owen, 2024; Segal, 2015) in assessing EverCare’s quantifiable and qualitative risks.
 The key risks (those with a high priority rating) are summarised and analysed below.
-See Appendix 9.9 for a comprehensive list of the risks surveyed.
 Further, the high and medium priority risks are represented in Figure 14, with their relative likelihood of occurrence and severity rankings.
 The size of the bubbles represents the high vs. medium priority risks.
 Those quantifiable risks are coloured dark blue and qualitative coloured light blue.

 | Risk Category | Description | Risk Mitigation Techniques |
 | ------------- | ----------- | -------------------------- |